Should New Hampshire amend the legal use of deadly force?

 he or she has a right to be without first attempting retreat.

 Prior to 2011 New Hampshire had a "Castle Doctrine" law.
 In 2011 the state legislature overrode then-Governor Lynch's veto of SB 88

 , a bill that expanded the legal use of deadly force to a "Stand Your Ground" law.

 Supporters of "Stand Your Ground" argue that residents have a right to defend themselves from attack no matter the circumstances.
 Supporters also argue that empowering citizens to defend themselves with lethal force may deter criminals.

 Opponents of "Stand Your Ground" argue that the law should not permit escalation to lethal force when retreat is possible.
 Many point to the case of Trayvon Martin, an unarmed teenager living in Florida who was shot to death after being pursued by neighborhood watch coordinator George Zimmerman.
 Although he later faced trial, police first cleared Zimmerman under Florida's "Stand Your Ground" law.

-As of November 2013, no legislator had requested a 2014 bill related to the legal use of deadly force.
+No legislator has requested a 2014 bill related to the legal use of deadly force.